one-among-us/data/people/ttttsuuukikoo_/page.en.md

 >
 > "I won't do that."
 >
-> You haven't fullfilled your promise, you are such a big liar.
+> You haven't fulfilled your promise, you are such a big liar.
 >
 > According to my memory, you are afraid of pain, even morphine cannot relieve that.
 >